Sound Advice for Your Patients

 - Elevated blood pressure

 - Social engagement restrictions

-Getting your patient to acknowledge they may be having hearing difficulties is a necessary first step to help improve the quality of their lives.
+Patient acknowledgement of hearing difficulties is the first step to help improve the quality of their lives.
 There is no need for them to put up with hearing loss in silence.

 Who Should Be Referred For A Hearing Assessment?

 Adults presenting with the following symptoms should be referred to their local National Hearing Care clinic for a hearing assessment:

 - Self reported hearing problems